fcures/naves/README.md

 # naves.dev website

-This is just a small website I'm working on.
-I'm not sure how to go about it yet.
+I am currently in the process of developing a website.
+The website is still in its early stages, and I am still determining the best approach to take.

-To do next: Maybe I should delete the posts tab and change it to a blog or something else.
-I should also make the website much better looking and more professional.
+Next Steps: I am considering removing the "Posts" tab and replacing it with a "Blog" or similar feature.
+Additionally, I plan to enhance the website's visual appeal and professional appearance.